-Previous Crude Oil weakness had assisted USD/RUB recover back above 64.00 and 65.00 temporarily prior to slipping back below that range since mid-June.
+Previous Crude Oil weakness had assisted USD/RUB recover back above

+64.00 and 65.00 temporarily prior to slipping back below that range since mid-June.
 Lower supports at the recent mid-63.00 area lows had been violated prior to the current recovery without getting down to major supports in the 62.00 and especially the 61.00 areas.
 While USD/RUB was back above 65.00 with CRUDE OIL also weaker on balance, the recent strength above mid-65.00 congestion and weekly MA-41 since mid-August opened the door to 67.00 it hit once again.

-And while the recent relief rally elsewhere had not been as prominent in the

-RUBLE, USD/RUB is finally back below 65.50-.00 into the 64.00-63.50 area with 62.50 next lower congestion.
+And while the recent relief rally elsewhere had not been as prominent in the RUBLE, USD/RUB was finally back below 65.50-.00, even if holding the 64.00-63.50 area.
+Yet the recent softening of CRUDE OIL prices has it slightly back above 65.00, which is still critical based on weekly MAs as well.